Trained Service Dogs For Veterans Kirkland, WA

 - Support provided by licensed health professionals for those with mental or physical disabilities.

 - Housing and financial stability to provide for the well-being of the service dog.

 Have another Question?

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
+Our team will be there to help you from the beginning of your PAVE application to training camp with your service dog or companion.
 Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
-There are no charges for service dogs, training and ongoing support.
+There ie no cost to your service dog, training or ongoing support.